Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: GSEMO with Stagnation Detection

-\citet{RajabiW20} proposed the following strategy to adjust the mutation rate during the run of the \oea.
-We recall that the \oea has a population size of one, that is, it generates in each iteration one offspring via mutation and accepts this if it is at least as good as the parent.
-The classic mutation operator for this algorithm is standard bit-wise mutation with mutation rate $1/n$, that is, the offspring is generated by flipping each bit of the parent independently with probability $1/n$.
+\cite{RajabiW22} proposed the following strategy to adjust the mutation rate during the run of the \oea.
+We recall that the \oea is a very elementary EA working with a parent and offspring population size of one, that is, it generates in each iteration one offspring from the unique parent via mutation and accepts it if it is at least as good as the parent.
+The classic mutation operator for this algorithm is standard bit-wise mutation with mutation rate $1/n$, that is, the offspring is generated by flipping each bit of the parent independently with probability~$1/n$.

-The main idea of the approach proposed by \citet{RajabiW20} is the following.
+The main idea of the stagnation-detection approach is as follows.
 Assume that the \oea for a longer time, say at least $10 n \ln n$ iterations, has not accepted any new solution.
-Then with high probability, it has generated (and rejected) all Hamming neighbors of the parent.
+Then, with high probability, it has generated (and rejected) all Hamming neighbors of the parent.
 Consequently, there is no use to generate these solutions again and the algorithm should better concentrate on solutions further away from the parent.
-This can be achieved conveniently by increasing the mutation rate (say, to $\frac 2n$; this reduces significantly the rate of Hamming neighbors produced, but Hamming neighbors can still be generated, which is important in case we were unlucky so far and missed one of them).
+This can be achieved by increasing the mutation rate.
+For example, with a mutation rate of $\frac 2n$ the rate of Hamming neighbors produced is already significantly reduced; however, Hamming neighbors can still be generated, which is important in case we were unlucky so far and missed one of them.

-More generally and more precisely, in the self-adjusting mutation rate strategy based on stagnation detection the \oea maintains a counter (``failure counter'') that keeps track of how long the parent individual has not given rise to a better offspring.
+More generally and more precisely, to implement this stagnation-detection approach the \oea maintains a counter (``failure counter'') that keeps track of how long the parent individual has not given rise to a better offspring.
 This counter determines the current mutation rate.
-This dependency is governed by a safety parameter $R$ which is recommended to be at least $n$.
+This dependency is governed by a safety parameter $R$ which is recommended to be at least~$n$.
 Then for $r = 1, 2, \dots$ in this order the mutation rate $r/n$ is used for

-iterations (the rate $\lfloor n/2 \rfloor$ is used until an improvement is found, that is, the rate is never increased above $\lfloor n/2 \rfloor$).
-When a strictly improving solution is found, the counter is reset to zero (and consequently, the mutation rate starts again at $\frac 1n$).
+iterations; the rate $\lfloor n/2 \rfloor$ is used until an improvement is found, that is, the mutation rate is never increased above {$1/2$}.
+When a strictly improving solution is found, the counter is reset to zero, and consequently, the mutation rate starts again at~$\frac 1n$.